 - More than anything, this project is revealing that our valuable old trees are very much at risk as the city grows and changes; we’ve seen how many trees have disappeared in areas with the greatest change and redevelopment since 1968.

-In 2018, we look forward to finishing data collection, analyzing the data and sharing the information in presentations, publications and on the web in the coming years.
+We look forward to finishing the data analysis and sharing the information in presentations, publications and on the web in the coming years.

 Submit Consent Form Online